This just in: You don’t need to fork over $100+ per month to a cable TV provider in order to watch the news.

 The best way to stay informed on what’s going on in your neighborhood is the local newspaper and the local evening newscasts.
 What many people don’t realize is that those local broadcasts are available for free, over-the-air and in crystal-clear high definition (in nearly every market) when you hook up an antenna to your television.

 That’s right.
-Cable companies have been charging you to provide HD programming, all while it has been free over-the-air.
+Cable companies have been charging you to provide HD programming, all while it has been free over-the-air (for some channels).

 One of the main players in today’s antenna game is Mohu.
 The engineers at Mohu use defense-based military technology in their antennas, ensuring high quality signals and picture quality.